- This page, Apply for or renew a firearms license, is offered by

 For Massachusetts residents:

-You will be notified by you local licensing authority when your license or renewal has been processed and is available for pickup.
+You will be contacted by your local licensing when your license or renewal has been processed and is available for pickup.

 Processing of new and renewal applications includes a state and federal background check, a fingerprint based background check, and a check with the Department of Mental Health.